 2. Memory for a good game of peek-a-boo!

 The game “Peek-a-Boo” wouldn’t be possible without this idea of object permanence!
-A baby laughs and squeals when Daddy’s face reappears from behind his hands, because she’s beginning to realise that he’s still there, even when he’s out of sight.
+A baby laughs and squeals when Daddy’s face reappears from behind his hands, because she’s beginning to realize that he’s still there, even when he’s out of sight.
 Babies who’ve mastered “Peek-a-Boo” have probably caught onto the idea of object permanence.

 3. Memory for anticipation